jroberts64/btc-dashboard-pi/README.md

     sudo raspi-config

-Based on the menu options do the following:
+Usethe menu options do the following:
-- change your password (you will be hacked if you don't!)
+- change your password (Important: More than your R Pi will be hacked if you don't change the default pwd!)
 - Interfacing Options -> SSH -> Yes (note: the file to enable ssh we added above is a one-time thing.
 It gets deleted after you login.)

 ### Install Nginx